ll629/INFO5901/documents/syllabus/syllabus.md

 log.
 The purpose of these weekly logs is to ensure steady progress and accountability of each student and the team as a whole.

+Your weekly log is what you personally worked on for the week.
+You should not include what your team worked on.
+Each weekly log should be no more than a page.
+You do not need to write blocks of text.
+Bullets points are 100% acceptable and encouraged.

 ### Milestones and Deliverables

 The details below outline project deliverables.
 Additional details about the requirements of each assignment will be provided in class and through Blackboard.

+-   **Team Contract:** Before you begin working on your project you will author a team contract.
+The team contract will set the rules and expectations that you and your team members will follow while working on your project.

--   **Project Plan: **The first deliverable will consist of a document in which the team will identify and justify the primary ideas of your project, describe the problem you plan to address and the methodologies you intend to use, outline the sources, tools, and techniques you will use to address the problem, and provide a detailed time-line with your activities, work distribution and project plan for achieving the project goals.\
+-   **Project Plan:** The first deliverable will consist of a document in which the team will identify and justify the primary ideas of your project, describe the problem you plan to address and the methodologies you intend to use, outline the sources, tools, and techniques you will use to address the problem, and provide a detailed time-line with your activities, work distribution and project plan for achieving the project goals.

--   **Progress Report I: **The purpose of this mid-way report is to ensure that you are making systematic progress toward completing the project successfully.
-In this report, you will describe what you have achieved so far and outline any changes to the project plan since you presented the initial plan.\
+-   **Progress Report I:** The purpose of this mid-way report is to ensure that you are making systematic progress toward completing the project successfully.
+In this report, you will describe what you have achieved so far and outline any changes to the project plan since you presented the initial plan.

--   **Progress Report II: **In this report you will demonstrate that you have achieved considerable progress in the project.
+-   **Progress Report II:** In this report you will demonstrate that you have achieved considerable progress in the project.
 As in Progress Report I, you will describe any changes to the project plan since the last report.
 Here you will also provide a detailed plan toward successful completion.

--   **Final Report: **This document will summarize your team efforts over the semester and will serve as an executive summary that you hand over to the client.
+-   **Final Report:** This document will summarize your team efforts over the semester and will serve as an executive summary that you hand over to the client.
 In this document, you will describe the problem you worked on, the methods and tools you used, the